movesthatmatter/ts-async-results/Readme.md

 # ts-async-results
 An Async implementation of the awesome [ts-results](github.com/vultix/ts-results).

-For an intro into the Result's API check out the above link or Rust's own Result[implementation](https://doc.rust-lang.org/std/result/).
+For an intro into the Result's API check out the above link or Rust's own [Result API](https://doc.rust-lang.org/std/result/).

 This library only addresses the Async component of the Result.